Nick Pratto Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 12th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Angels pitching staff ranks 12th in MLB.

-- The Angels have a 4.22 team ERA that ranks 15th across all league pitching staffs.
+- The Angels have a 4.16 team ERA that ranks 14th among all league pitching staffs.

-- Angels pitchers combine to surrender 78 total home runs at a rate of 1.1 per game (to rank 17th in baseball).
+- Angels pitchers combine to give up 78 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

+- Canning (5-2) gets the starting nod for the Angels in his 11th start of the season.
+He's put together a 4.56 ERA in 53 1/3 innings pitched, with 50 strikeouts.

-- His most recent appearance came on Sunday against the Seattle Mariners, when the lefty went five innings, surrendering five earned runs while giving up 10 hits.
+- The righty last appeared on Sunday against the Seattle Mariners, when he threw five innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.